atbcb/usab-uswds/_tad/rad-x.md

       <h5>Recommendation</h5>
       <ul>
         <li>Design fluid vials to ensure stability when set upright (e.g., integrated vial base, separate vial stand, vial stand punch-out in outer box).</li>
         <li>For a vial stand punch-out in the outer box, ensure force to puncture is less than 5 lbs.
-(22.2 N) [30], use high-contrast labeling to indicate location, size to ensure secure fluid vial fit, and position in a location that does not interfere with box use (e.g., at box edge).</li>
+(22.2 N) , use high-contrast labeling to indicate location, size to ensure secure fluid vial fit, and position in a location that does not interfere with box use (e.g., at box edge). <a href="#thirty">[30]</a></li>
       </ul>
     </div>
   </div>